 "Wait, you need coats and warm clothes," Mamma called after us.

 "How about a bra?
-Nobody but you and I will have a clue," she promised with a gleam in her eye.
-To my surprise, I agreed, possibly because I liked the excitement of sharing a secret, or I just didn't want to waste time arguing.
-After helping me fasten it, we heaped two shirts, a sweater, and a coat on top.
-No chance of any boys spotting these babies.
+Nobody but you and I will know," she promised with a gleam in her eye.
+To my surprise, I agreed, partly because I liked the excitement of sharing a secret, or I just didn't want to waste time arguing.
+After helping me fasten it, we heaped two shirts, a sweater, and a coat on top--no chance of any boys spotting these babies.
 And, I set off for the front yard.

 We hurled snowballs, made a snowman the same height as Joey, and took pictures of him talking to Frosty.
-In the moment, I focussed on the novelty of the snow, but, as the day went on, I accepted another novelty--the one under my clothing.
+At first, I focussed on the novelty of the snow.
+But, as the day wore on, I accepted another novelty--the one under my clothing.
 For the first time, my neck didn't flush as I gave in to my first, tender inklings of womanhood.